About AirPlay Mirroring in OS X

 - Apple TV (2nd or 3rd generation) with software update v5.0 or later.
 See How to update Apple TV software.

-AirPlay Mirroring in OS X Mountain Lion takes advantage of the hardware video encoding capabilities of 2nd and 3rd Generation Intel Core processors.
-Hardware video encoding allows AirPlay Mirroring to efficiently deliver high frame rates while maintaining optimal system performance.
-The following Mac models have processors that support AirPlay Mirroring:
+AirPlay Mirroring in OS X takes advantage of the hardware capabilities of recent Macs to deliver high frame rates while maintaining optimal system performance.
+The following Mac models support AirPlay Mirroring::

 - iMac (Mid 2011 or newer)